anhussain90/secure-k8s-flask-poc/README.md

-# Secure-by-Default Flask API on Kubernetes
+# Secure Flask API on Kubernetes

-A production-ready PoC demonstrating secure CI/CD practices for deploying a minimal Flask API to Kubernetes with comprehensive security scanning, signing, and policy enforcement.
+A PoC demonstrating secure CI/CD practices for deploying a minimal Flask API to Kubernetes with comprehensive security scanning, signing, and policy enforcement.

 ## 🎯 Project Goals